flatland-association/flatland-rl/docs/getting_start_with_observationbuilder.rst

             super().reset()

         def get(self, handle):
-            # Here we acces agent information of the instantiated environment.
-Any information of the environment can be accessed but not changed!
+            # Here we access agent information from the environment.
+            # Information from the environment can be accessed but not changed!
             agent = self.env.agents[handle]

             possible_transitions = self.env.rail.get_transitions(*agent.position, agent.direction)